Easterlyn/Easterlyn/readme.markdown

 ##### About
-Sblock draws inspiration for its gameplay from HomeStuck's Sburb.
+Easterlyn is the brainchild of Edtheminecrafter.
+The core plugin, originally designed for the Sblock server, provides an extensive set of modules and functions enhancing gameplay.

 ##### Issues
-If you have an issue relevant to Sblock, please [open a ticket](https://github.com/SblockCo/Sblock/issues/new).
+If you have a relevant issue, please [open a ticket](https://github.com/SblockCo/Sblock/issues/new).

 ##### Contributing
 We accept pull requests that fit in with our vision for the project.
 Please attempt to match our formatting style.